 On a busy night it was curb service and someone came to the window.
 If you were known like Philip and Mamma, the man would come to the window with the newspaper like a big plate and two tamales in the center to munch on while your order was prepared.
 How many dozen did you want?

 But for hot tamales, it was my favorite stepfather who was, before the hurricane, kind and very good to, and for, everyone.
 (After the hurricane, when he had lost everything, he slowly drank himself to death.)
 He and his family had been in the restaurant business in Alabama about the same length of time as the Mancha’s, and everybody knew each other.
 The immigrant and mostly Catholic world of the step-families was quite the contrast to most of my paternal line.
 Paw’s liberalism, compared to my paternal grandmother (also called Mamma)’s utter conservative and bigoted outlook, added to my confusion about what was supposed to be, and who to emulate, and how to get along.
+But Philip and many among his family and friends showed me a wonderful world.
+Another Birmingham.

 If there was something good to eat in Jefferson County, Alabama, Philip not only knew where, he knew the people.